New Mexico health insurance exchange

 New Mexico settled on a unique approach to its health insurance marketplace.
 For individuals seeking health insurance, the state operated Be Well New Mexico in partnership with the federal government for 2014.
 Small businesses use the state-run SHOP exchange.
 The state had previously announced that it would run all aspects of the exchange on its own, the exchange board determined in May 2013 that it did not have enough time to get computer systems up and running.
 (While Utah is also using a hybrid approach, the specifics are different.
 Utah is leaving the individual exchange exclusively to the federal government and operating the small business exchange on its own.).
 New Mexico is planning to have its own individual exchange operational by October 1, 2014, in time for the 2015 open enrollment that begins on November 15.

-By December 31, the state-run SHOP exchange had enrolled 340 people, including 207 employees and 133 of their dependents.
+By March 18, the state-run SHOP exchange had enrolled 524 people, including 345 employees and 179 of their dependents.
 Nearly 1500 small businesses had started their applications in the SHOP exchange by the end of December, and several thousand employee names had been entered into the system, so total enrollment is likely to grow substantially over the next few months as employers settle on a plan.
 The SHOP enrollment is in addition to the people who are enrolling in coverage through the HHS-run individual exchange.

 New Mexico’s path to establishing an exchange was atypical.
 New Mexico Gov. Susana Martinez, a Republican who opposes the federal health reform law, has been the driving force in establishing an exchange and advocating for the state-run model.
 Martinez designated that the Health Insurance Alliance develop the state exchange.
 The Health Insurance Alliance is a nonprofit association of health plans created by the state Legislature in 1994 to offer health insurance coverage to small employers.
 In mid-March, the Senate and House both approved a state-run exchange.